koodilehto/kryptoradio/scripts/dump/README.md

 1. Connect your TV to the antenna you're planning to use for receiving Kryptoradio
 1. Verify that you are **unable** to view channel *Taivas TV7*.
 If you can see it, you are screwed.
 And your antenna system is DVB-C.
-1. Verify that you can view channel number 11, *Kutonen*.
+1. Verify that you can view channel number 9, *Jim*.

 ## Installation